deannakylee/pmp-prep/README.md

 To meet the 35-hour project management education requirement for PMP certification, I completed the [Google Project Management: Professional Certificate on Coursera](https://www.coursera.org/professional-certificates/google-project-management).

 ### Cost
-The certificate is accessed through a Coursera subscription, which costs approximately $70 CAD per month and includes a 7-day free trial.
+The certificate is accessed through a Coursera subscription, which costs $49 USD or $70 CAD per month and includes a 7-day free trial.
 I completed the program in 5 weeks, so I only paid for one month.

 ### Pros and Cons
 #### Pros